winitzki/scall/tutorial/programming_dhall.md

 More generally, the type `∀(r : Type) → (p → r) → r` is equivalent to just `p`.

+We see that Church encodings generally do not bring any advantages for simple, non-recursive types.

+### The Yoneda and Church-Yoneda identities

-This is a special case of the so-called "covariant Yoneda identity":
+The type equivalence `∀(r : Type) → (p → r) → r ≅ p` is a special case of the **covariant Yoneda identity**:

 ```dhall
 ∀(r : Type) → (p → r) → G r  ≅  G p
 ```

-where it is assumed that `G` is a covariant type constructor and `p` is a fixed type (not depending on `r`).
+Here, it is assumed that `G` is a covariant type constructor and `p` is a fixed type (not depending on `r`).

 Note that the Church encoding formula, `∀(r : Type) → (F r → r) → r`, is not of the same form as the Yoneda identity because the function argument `F r` depends on `r`.
-The Yoneda identity does not allow that dependence.
+The Yoneda identity does not apply to types of that form.

-A generalized "Church-Yoneda identity" that combines both forms of types looks like this:
+There is a generalized **Church-Yoneda identity** that combines both forms of types:

 ```dhall
 ∀(r : Type) → (F r → r) → G r  ≅  G C
 ```

-where `C = ∀(r : Type) → (F r → r) → r` is the Church-encoded fixed point of `F`.
+Here, `C = ∀(r : Type) → (F r → r) → r` is the Church-encoded fixed point of `F`.

-(This is mentioned in the proceedings https://hal.science/hal-00512377/document on page 78, "proposition 1" in the paper by T. Uustalu.)
+(This identity is mentioned in the proceedings https://hal.science/hal-00512377/document on page 78 as "proposition 1" in the paper by T. Uustalu.)

-To conclude, we see that Church encodings generally do not bring any advantages for simple, non-recursive types.

 ### Church encoding in the curried form